Mr. Greg Cesare

 The Somerdale School District provides speech and language services to students grades preschool through 8th grade who demonstrate a need to improve their speech and language skills in articulation, language, fluency, or voice disorder in order to achieve academic success.

 How are students referred for speech and language services?

 Students can be referred for speech and language services by their parents or their classroom teachers if they are concerned about a student’s speech and language proficiency as part of a Child Study Team Evaluation or in isolation.
 The goal of these services is to help students develop the speech and language skills necessary for positive interpersonal relationships and academic success.

 What is Occupational Therapy?

-Occupational Therapy is a related service, which is designed to help students within a school setting who are showing an educational related difficulty, which impairs his/her ability to function in the school environment.
-Occupational Therapists use purposeful activity to facilitate a student’s active participation in the areas of self-care, academic and /or vocational pursuits, as well as play and leisure activities.
+Occupational Therapy is a related service designed to help students within a school setting who are showing an educational related difficulty which impairs his/her ability to function in the school environment.
+Occupational Therapists use purposeful activity to facilitate a student’s active participation in the areas of self-care, academic and/or vocational pursuits, as well as play and leisure activities.
 Using direct and indirect services, as well as assistive technology and environmental modifications, school occupational therapists collaborate with parents, teachers, and other educational staff to help implement a child’s program.
 The goal of services is to assist a student to function well within the school setting.

 Physical Therapy is a related service designed to help students access their school environment and participate safely and to the best of their ability in their academic curriculum.
 School physical therapists address functional limitations such as difficulties with mobility, transitions or gross motor skills, as well as interventions that address impairments that contribute to those functional limitations such as posture, balance, strength, and coordination.
 Difficulties in these areas must impact upon student participation in their educational program and environment.